Civil Engineering

 Build a foundation in statics, mechanics of materials, fluid mechanics, soil mechanics, hydrology, and engineering drawings.

-Worked examples, equations, and calculators help connect theory to real civil engineering design decisions.
+Worked examples, equations, and calculators help connect theory to real civil engineering design decisions, especially for beams, concrete, hydraulics, foundations, and drainage.

 Use these resources when you want formulas, calculators, or discipline-specific learning paths beyond the main civil engineering overview.